-Based on AXA Group corporate governance standards, AXA MPS general organisational principles contributing to the management of the internal control system are primarily based on:
+Based on AXA Group corporate governance standards, AMF general organisational principles contributing to the management of the internal control system are primarily based on:

-- an organisational structure that respects the segregation of duties; - AXA MPS' compliance with AXA Group standards, included in the Group Standards Handbook (GSH) and in the Professional Family Policy Manuals (PFPMs).
-These standards are applied via: - the risk management policies, which specify the procedures to be implemented in order to identify, assess, monitor and manage all the risks included in AXA MPS' risk profile (financial risk, insurance risk, operational risk, liquidity risk, emerging risks and reputational risk): - the compliance policy, which specifies the role and assignments of the Compliance Function - the internal IFC program, which specifies the internal control system for the financial reporting process;

-- familiarity with the processes in place through an on-going improvement of operating processes; and - the introduction of preventive measures such as the promotion of corporate ethics, which aims to encourage all employees to abide by the principles of professional ethics, integrity and fairness.
+- an organisational structure that respects the segregation of duties; - AMF's compliance with AXA Group standards, included in the Group Standards Handbook (GSH).
+These standards are applied via: - the risk management policies, which specify the procedures to be implemented in order to identify, assess, monitor and manage all the risks included in AMF's risk profile (financial risk, insurance risk, operational risk, liquidity risk, emerging risks and reputational risk); - the compliance policy, which specifies the role and assignments of the Compliance Function - the internal IFC program, which specifies the internal control system for the financial reporting process; - familiarity with the processes in place through an on-going improvement of operating processes; and the introduction of preventive measures such as the promotion of corporate ethics, which aims to encourage all employees to abide by the principles of professional ethics, integrity and fairness.